• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These Keto Stuffed Peppers are made with ground beef, onion, garlic, carrots, celery and tomatoes which are cooked and stuffed in bell peppers.
+These Stuffed Peppers Recipe without rice (Keto) are made with beef, garlic, carrots, celery and tomatoes which is stuffed in bell peppers.

 Jump to: